Is Bitwig Studio's fresh take on clip-based music production different enough to tempt users away from established rivals?

 Bitwig Studio comes bundled with its own instruments, supports VST plug-ins, talks to MIDI controllers and sends MIDI to outboard devices, just like any sequencing package, but the manual uses the term 'MIDI' quite infrequently, and doesn't talk about 'MIDI clips' at all: the term 'Note Clip' is used instead.
 What's going on?

 Gain, pan and timbre have their own editing modes in the velocity area of the display, while note pitch expression can be edited on the piano roll.
-In the second screen, I've added a bit of gain automation to a couple of notes, and some pitch automation as well.
-The pitch control points can be snapped to semitones, so your chords can at least start and end in tune.
+In the second screen,

 While individual editing of note attributes might provide plenty of expressive power, it is likely to be a tedious process for any non-trivial quantity of music.
 Bitwig provides some interesting tools for editing an entire selection of notes at once.
 When you select multiple notes, the inspector panel displays the average value of their velocity and other Note Expression parameters.
 Clicking and dragging any of these values, or double-clicking and typing in a new value, will offset the expression for all the selected notes, while clicking the right-arrow button beside a figure will bring up a graphical histogram display of all the values.
-From here you can change the spread of values around the current mean, or — for wilder results — apply some Chaos to randomly distribute values away from the mean.
-The histogram updates to show what you're doing, as does the note-editing panel.

 While random note detuning is likely to be of limited use outside the more experimental musical genres, I can see a use for slight variation in pan or timbre per note, or for that matter, giving each note its own wide pan position in the stereo field: unlike similar techniques for randomisation when programming synthesizer presets, these variations are sequenced, repeatable and editable.
 Histogram editing is, incidentally, also available for automation in general.
 However, given the polyphonic pitch control available through Note Expression, I was a little disappointed that there was no support for alternate tuning tables: there's no reason why the instruments couldn't support them.
 Perhaps that's in the pipeline for a future update.